aliyurtsevenn/mosaicprot/README.md

 - `--threshold`: Minimum ORF length in amino acids (default: 30).
 - `--output_file_type`: Output format (fasta or xml, default: fasta).

-The input file name `<transcriptome.fasta>` is user-defined but must end with “.fasta”.
+The input file `<transcriptome.fasta>` contains an annotated or a de novo sequenced transcriptome of any organism.
 The output file name is built by the addition of a prefix “_min_30aa_ORFs.fasta” to the input file name, if the threshold is 30.
 For example, input file name: “my_transcriptome.fasta”; output file name: “my_transcriptome_min_30aa_ORFs.fasta”.
-The prefix “min_30aa_ORFs” stands for regions (ORF) that are fee from in-frame stop codons and can be in silico translated to altProts longer than 29 aa.
+The prefix “min_30aa_ORFs” stands for regions (ORF) that are free from in-frame stop codons and can be in silico translated to altProts longer than 29 aa.
 If the output file format is chosen to be xml, it cannot be used with the next module, which accepts only FASTA files.
 This xml option was provided to enable export to other pipelines that require xml files as inputs.

 ### 2. separate_ORFs